COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 In task 1, to support parallel import of XML files, we use the class `ParserWorkers` under the directory `parallel` to organize essential information for XML loading, including the ID of AST to be loaded `xmlID`, the absolute path of XML file directory `xmlDirPath`, and the mapping to store the loaded AST `id2ASTModules`.

 You can notice `ParserWorker` is a subclass of interface `Runnable`.
 Please implement the method `run` of `Runnable` interface to load AST of the given ID and store the results to `id2ASTModules`.
-You can invoke `ASTParser.parser` but please caution on the concurrent writing to the global mapping.
+You can invoke `ASTParser.parser` but please caution on the concurrent writing to the global mapping `id2ASTModules`.

 ```Java
 public class ParserWorker implements Runnable {